-Medieval, 17th Century, Antique Dog Engravings: 1646 by Mathias Merian.
+Set of Three, Medieval, 17th Century, Antique Dog Engravings: 1646 by Mathias Merian.

-Dog Engravings by Mathias Merian.
+These antique dog engravings, are the work of Mathias Merian.
 Published in Nuremburg in 1646, this set of three dog prints are the work of Mathias Merian, one of the most famous of publishers in Early Nuremburg, Germany.
 Seventeenth Century copper plate engravings on very fine, hand made hand laid linen rag paper.
 Published in Nurmburg, Germany 1646-through about 1670.

 Sold as a set of three.
 Framed in high end picture frame moldings, in rag mats and under UV glass.
 Outstanding crisp deep strikes.
 Each framed dog print measures about 16 x 22″ The set is $1375. shipped in the U.S. Click here to contact us.

-Cats Dogs: Antique Engravings & Lithographs from Early Pictorial Newspapers.
+Felines Canines: Antique Engravings & Lithographs from Early Pictorial Newspapers.

 Antique cat lithographs and engravings from years ago.
 Some of our antique prints date as early as the mid sixteen hundreds.
 We generally stop when photography came into play circa nineteen hundred.

-Antique Engravings of Terriers, England 1888
+Set of 12 Dogs, English Antique Engravings of Terriers, 1888